 - Discuss the reasoning behind their decisions

-If your financial adviser isn’t willing to talk about your money with you, they may be thinking about their success more than yours.
+If your financial advisor isn’t willing to talk about your money with you, they may be thinking about their success more than yours.

 Trusting Your Gut

 Even the most successful investors, like Warren Buffet, say it’s important to trust your gut.
-If you’re already questioning your financial adviser’s logic, your instinct may be telling you that it’s time to move on.
-If you’ve spent a lot of time with one adviser—or simply did a lot of research before committing to your first—then it may be emotionally challenging to switch to another.
+If you’re already questioning your financial advisor’s logic, your instinct may be telling you that it’s time to move on.
+If you’ve spent a lot of time with one advisor—or simply did a lot of research before committing to your first—then it may be emotionally challenging to switch to another.
 However, the process doesn’t have to be difficult.
-A new, competent adviser can help you terminate your old relationship and set you up for success.
+A new, competent advisor can help you terminate your old relationship and set you up for success.

 Consider a Switch and Discuss Your Options With Us

-Ultimately, you’re the one who should be calling the shots when it comes to your money.
-Your financial adviser should be helping you plan in accordance with your values and expectations.
-If you think you’re not getting the time, returns, or respect you deserve, send us a message or give us a call today.
+Ultimately, you’re the one who should be calling the shots when it comes to your money and wealth management.
+Your financial advisor should be helping you plan in accordance with your values and expectations.
+If you think you’re not getting the time, returns, or respect you deserve, send us a message or give us a call today at 870-275-4304.
 We pride ourselves on being active, responsive professionals who take the time to know what our clients want before doing our best to help them achieve their retirement dreams.